hemant4494/AI/Home.md

 ### Upcoming Events

-* "K-12 Guidelines for Artificial Intelligence: What Students Should Know", session at [ISTE 2019](https://conference.iste.org/2019/) (June 23-26, 2019, in Philadelpha, PA) Includes discussion of the AI4K12 Initiative.

-* "K-12 AI Playground", a workshop at [CSTA 2019](https://www.csteachers.org/page/2019conference), July 7-10, 2019 in Phoenix, AZ.
+* "K-12 AI Playground", a workshop at [CSTA 2019](https://www.csteachers.org/page/2019conference) in Phoenix, AZ, on Monday, July 8, 2019, from 1pm to 4pm.

 * "How to teach AI across K-12", a special session at  [CSTA 2019](https://www.csteachers.org/page/2019conference), July 7-10, 2019 in Phoenix, AZ.

 ### Recent Events

+* "K-12 Guidelines for Artificial Intelligence: What Students Should Know", session at [ISTE 2019](https://conference.iste.org/2019/) (June 23-26, 2019, in Philadelpha, PA) Includes discussion of the AI4K12 Initiative.

 * "Incorporating AI in K-12 CS", webinar presented by CS For All, May 30, 2019, at 7:30 pm Eastern time. [(link)]( http://air.adobeconnect.com/bobby/ )